hnakamur/rustc-deb/src/doc/trpl/static-and-dynamic-dispatch.md

 If `b` or `y` were owning trait objects (`Box<Foo>`), there would be a `(b.vtable.destructor)(b.data)` (respectively `y`) call when they went out of scope.

-### Why pointers?

-The use of language like "fat pointer" implies that a trait object is always a pointer of some form, but why?

-Rust does not put things behind a pointer by default, unlike many managed languages, so types can have different sizes.
-Knowing the size of the value at compile time is important for things like passing it as an argument to a function, moving it about on the stack and allocating (and deallocating) space on the heap to store it.

-For `Foo`, we would need to have a value that could be at least either a `String` (24 bytes) or a `u8` (1 byte), as well as any other type for which dependent crates may implement `Foo` (any number of bytes at all).
-There's no way to guarantee that this last point can work if the values are stored without a pointer, because those other types can be arbitrarily large.

-Putting the value behind a pointer means the size of the value is not relevant when we are tossing a trait object around, only the size of the pointer itself.